pmean/build-website/text/23/finding-examples.md

 So let's talk about how to do a good search.
 I am going to focus on PubMed because most of my searching that I do involves publication in the medical field.
 But almost all of the approaches shown here will work with other search engines.

 Suppose that you are running a multiple imputation model for the very first time.
 Admit it, you're more than a little bit nervous.
-You could go into PubMed and just type the words
+You could go into PubMed and do a straight search on multiple imputation

 ![](http://www.pmean.com/new-images/23/finding-examples-01.png)